DAN MACHIN

 When did you first pick up a guitar?

-I was a late starter to the guitar - had an acoustic for my 18th Birthday and promptly swapped it for a purple Squire Strat about two weeks later!
-Definitely wish I had gotten into it earlier.
+I was a late starter to guitar – had an acoustic for my 18th Birthday and promptly swapped it for a purple Squire Strat about two weeks later!
+Definitely wish I had got into it earlier.

 What do you consider the best decade for music?